splunk/splunk-operator/README.md

 You can still run the Splunk operator on clusters that do not have access to Splunk's Docker Registries.
 THIS IS PRE-RELEASE SOFTWARE, SO PLEASE BE VERY CAREFUL NOT TO PUBLISH THESE IMAGES TO ANY PUBLIC REGISTRIES.

-There are additional `push` make targets that can be used to upload the images directly to each worker node.
+There are additional "push" targets that can be used to upload the images directly to each k8s worker node.
 Create a file in the top level directory of this repository named `push_targets`.
 This file should include every worker node in your K8s cluster, one user@host for each line.
 For example: